 Modifying the Taste and Quality of Coffee

-The SWISS WATER® Process is a 100% chemical free coffee decaffeination process.
+- Swiss Water Process: The SWISS WATER® Process is a 100% chemical-free coffee decaffeination process.
 Most decaffeination processes use chemical solvents, such as methylene chloride (MC).
-The SWISS WATER® Process uses only water to remove caffeine, producing a water processed decaf coffee.
+The SWISS WATER® Process uses only water to remove caffeine, producing a water-processed decaf coffee.
 This is becoming an increasingly fashionable way to decaffeinate coffee.

 Pros and Cons of Using Machines for the Wet Process

-Machine-Assisted Wet Processing: The mechanical demucilage or “aquapulp” variation of the wet method is essentially a short cut approach which removes the sticky fruit residue from the beans by a machine (scrubbing) rather than by fermenting and washing.
-This mechanised shortcut is increasingly popular for two reasons, one admirable and one not-so-admirable.
+Machine-Assisted Wet Processing: The mechanical demucilage or “aquapulp” variation of the wet method is essentially a short cut approach that removes the sticky fruit residue from the beans by a machine (scrubbing) rather than by fermenting and washing.
+This mechanized shortcut is increasingly popular for two reasons, one admirable and one not-so-admirable.

 The admirable reason: Mechanical demucilaging cuts down on water use and pollution.
 When rejecting the mixture of fermented residue and the wastage of washing water stinks and communities downstream from coffee mills will have smelly water injected into their fisheries and water supply.